-Need to sell your house in Atlanta?
+Need to sell your house in Marietta?
 Things will move along much more swiftly and smoothly if you are prepared from the start by organizing all of your documents.

 Disclose!
 Disclose!
 Disclose!

 A property disclosure will detail any known defects or malfunctions on the home.
-Failure to do so can lead to legal entanglements and expenses when selling your house in Atlanta.
+Failure to do so can lead to legal entanglements and expenses when selling your house in Marietta.

 Third-Party Financing Clause